What is Individualised Funding?

 You invoice your client directly, there is no need to send an invoice to the TAC.

 If you have an EFTPOS facility, your client can pay for services up to $200 on the spot with their Individualised Funding debit card.

 No TAC approval (or report) is required to continue existing services or to start new services.

 Your client may continue to have an Independence Plan to assist you to work with your client towards their goals.

 What happens when a TAC client moves to Individualised Funding

 The TAC will notify you of the date your client will transition to Individualised Funding.
 From this date you will need to send any invoices directly to your client.

 Your client may also contact you and provide you with a form to gather your banking information so that they have the option to pay you online.

 For regular services, such as attendant care, you can talk to your client about entering into an Individual Services Agreement that sets out the expectations for both you and your client.

-For more information about Individualised Funding, contact the TAC on 1300 654 329 and ask to speak to an Individualised Funding Specialist or an Individualised Funding Support Coordinator.
+For more information about Individualised Funding, please contact your client’s Support Coordinator or the TAC on 1300 654 329.